 Chinese leader pledges full support for Hong Kong police in punishing 'violent criminals'

-Connyoung, President Xi pledged Beijing's firm support for Hong Kong's policein punishing what he calls "violent criminals."
+President Xi has pledged Beijing's firm support for Hong Kong's policein punishing what he calls "violent criminals."

-Speaking on the sidelines of a summit in Brazil on Thursday, he said the continuous violent activities seriously challenge the "One country, Two systems" bottom line.
+Speaking on the sidelines of a summit in Brazil on Thursday, he said the continuous violent activities seriously challenge China's "One country, Two systems".

-Although he didn't specify how the central government would impose its will, Xi noted the Chinese government is more than determined to oppose any external force interfering in Hong Kong's affairs.
+Although he didn't specify how the central government would impose its will, Xi noted that Beijing is more than determined to oppose any external force interfering in Hong Kong's affairs.

 He then reiterated that "stopping the violence and restoring order is Hong Kong's most urgent task" at the moment.